ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   boxes were not used, ie. **fitJustDetection=true**, this file is not created).

-Finally, the user can request that a component parset be created, showing the fitted components.
+The user can request that a component parset be created, showing the fitted components.
 Such a file could be used in tasks such as :doc:`../calim/ccalibrator`, for self-calibration, or :doc:`../calim/csimulator`.
 This file is created by providing a